-Long ago the world was relatively empty of human beings and their belongings Žman-made capital. and relatively full of other species and their habitats Žnatural capital.
+Long ago the world was relatively empty of human beings and their belongings Žman-made capital. and relatively full of other species and their habitats Žnatural capital..
 Years of economic growth have changed that basic pattern.
 As a result, the limiting factor on future economic growth has changed.
 If man-made and natural capital were good substitutes for one another, then natural capital could be totally replaced.
 The two are complementary, how- ever, which means that the short supply of one imposes limits.
 What good are fishing boats without populations of fish?
 Once the number of fish sold at market was primarily limited by the number of boats that could be built and manned; not limited by the number of fish in the sea ŽAlexander, 1994..

-Today, a societal consensus is forming that the development of the urban environment is a part of rather than apart from the natural environment.
+Today, a societal consensus is forming that the development of the the natural apart from rather than a part of urban environment is environment.
 The future economic and social 'sustainability' of cities has become more evidently, even urgently, linked to the 'sustainability' of natural systems.
-'The economy', the American Undersecretary of State Timothy Wirth, has observed, 'is a whollyowned subsidiary of the environment' ŽWirth, 1994..
+'The economy', the American -Undersecretary of State Timothy Wirth, has observed, 'is a wholly owned subsidiary of the environment' ŽWirth, 1994..